Jump back to chapter selection.

 9.7.3 Phonons in an Elastic Medium

-We consider here vibrations of an elastic media using a simplified model of longitudinal waves only.
-As in Sect.?? we describe deformation of the elastic medium by means of the displacement field u(r,t).
+We consider here vibrations of an elastic medium using a simplified model of longitudinal waves only.
+As in a previous section (e.g. on lattice vibrations), we describe deformation of the elastic medium by means of the displacement field u(r,t).
 The kinetic and elastic energy are then given by

 Ekin =ρm2d3r(u(r,t)t)2